 - Traditional Pilates is generally run by people trained in the fitness industry who have limited injury, pathology or medical training.
 The general Pilates community is unregulated so instructors have a variable understanding of the complex nature of the human body’s anatomy and how it interacts with exercises, pathology and performance.

-Who can do Clinical Pilates?
+Who can do Clinical Exercise?

 - Sports people.